 CRISPRs through the GRCF

 CRISPRs have transformed the world of genome editing, opening up great potential and exciting opportunities for understanding the relationships between genes and phenotypes.
 At the GRCF, we have partnered with three innovative companies to provide you a broad range of products to assist you in every aspect of this rapidly moving field.
 Agilent provides custom sgRNAs for CRISPR with full in-house support.
-Horizon/Dharmacon and IDT both provide online tools for design assistance.
+Horizon/Dharmacon, IDT and ThermoFisher all provide online tools for design assistance.

-Horizon/Dharmacon and IDT products may be ordered directly from their portals.
+Horizon/Dharmacon, IDT and ThermoFisher products may be ordered directly from their portals.
 Agilent products require a custom quote.
 Please fill out the linked order form and email it to the GRCF.
 We will connect you with Agilent.

 Advantages to CRISPR over ZNF or TALEN: